NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 **Creating Home**

-1. In our components folder ‘/app/components’ let’s create a new folder called *home* that will contain all of our home’s components.
+1. In our components folder ‘./components’ lets create a new folder called 'home' this will contain all of our home’s components.
 2. Every view can have three components.
 The layout (xml), the style (css), and the view’s code (js).
 When those files all have the same root name, in our case *home*, the {N} runtime will load them accordingly.
-3. Let’s create those three file that we will need to display our home page:
+3. Lets create those three file that we will need to display our home page:

-* /app/components/home/**home.xml**
+* ./components/home/**home.xml**
-* /app/components/home/**home.js**
+* ./components/home/**home.js**
-* /app/components/home/**home.css**
+* ./components/home/**home.css**

 With those three files in place, let’s update our *home.xml* to include the worlds simplest {N} page markup.